dotnet/runtime/src/tools/illink/docs/illink-options.md

 specifying its warning codes.
 All warning codes must be prepended with `IL` and multiple warnings should be separated with a comma or semicolon.

+### Control warning versions

+The `--warn VERSION` option prevents the linker from displaying warnings newer than the specified version.
+Valid versions are in the range 0-9999, where 9999 will display all current and future warnings.

 ### Generating warning suppressions

 For each of the linked assemblies that triggered any warnings during the linking, the